deeplus2021/dex-calcaulator-pancake-v2/README.md

 3809.8162 FINK is able to get by swapping WBNB in the top price of 0.00001189 FINK/WBNB
 ```

-The result shows that swapable WBNB's amount based on the given price ranges of `FINK/WBNB`.
+Above result shows that swapable `FINK`'s amount based on the given price ranges of `FINK/WBNB`.

 This result is calculated based on the current reserves of the pair.